vergiliu/vergiliu.github.io/_drafts/python.md

 - method names surround by double underscores are special hooks
 - new-style classes available in Python3 have some built-in hooks available, but not the usual ones
 - `__str__`, `__repr__`, `__add__`
+    - str is usually used for user-friendly appearance
+    - repr is used for low-level display on object

+- The path feature which allows.
+Pth extension files, to define extra paths to search for modules
+- You can get current path setup with sys.
+Path